"Protecting Assets" (Against the Expense of Long-Term Care)

 IF YOU NEED TO ENLARGE THIS, PRESS CTR +

 Note to elderly clients: your priorities are up to you.
 You have no legal obligation to make sure that your children inherit anything when you die no matter how wonderful your children may be.
 I can think of wealthy children who inherited a lot from their parents and the result was not always terrific!
 You probably have done a lot for your children already.
 Having said that, if it's your money, it's your decision, and I don't think you owe the taxpayers anything either, anything more than the law requires!
-YOU have to weigh your priorities -- I won't be able to "tell you what you should do.".

 The law is clear: gifts that you (or your spouse) make exclusively for reasons other than qualifying for Title 19 should not have negative consequences for you or your spouse if either of you needs to apply for Medicaid within five years.
-Practically speaking, of course, there may be problems -- you would have to prove your motivation by clear and convincing evidence, and some states make this nearly impossible.
+Practically speaking, of course, there may be problems -- if you were applying for Medicaid within five years, you would have to prove your motivation by clear and convincing evidence, and some states make this nearly impossible.
 Read my article on this topic.
-This article does not address such gifts (or other, exempt gifts, discussed in the same article, such as gifts to a disabled child).
-Nor does this article address the last-minute strategies that can be used to help one spouse when the other spouse needs care, such as purchasing a more expensive home, annuitizing an IRA, purchasing a "Medicaid annuity" that will repay the State when the owner dies and the other spouse has received Medicaid, etc. Read another article on that
+This article does not address such gifts (or other, exempt gifts, such as gifts to a disabled child).
+This article also does not address the last-minute strategies that can be used to help one spouse when the other spouse needs care, such as purchasing a more expensive home, annuitizing an IRA, purchasing a "Medicaid annuity" that will repay the State when the owner dies and the other spouse has received Medicaid, etc. Read another article on that and definitely talk to an attorney if this is your situation,.
+There are many ways to protect assets for one spouse's needs when the other spouse needs Medicaid.

-Some facts and risks you should know and appreciate:
+Some risks you should know:

 If you are prepared to assume these risks, have weighed the pros and cons, the advantages and drawbacks, the risk of "using up" assets on long term care versus the risks of losing access and control to assets for your wants or needs or to meet long-term care expenses that come up during the next five years, what are your options?

 1. Outright Gift to those who may, possibly, return the favor by helping you later.
 Naturally, this is best done when you really don't anticipate needing the help within five years and/or have additional reasons for making the gift.
 This has the advantage of simplicity, and the disadvantage of the greatest exposure to the recipient's risks.
 If the gift is a house, money in an IRA, or an appreciated security, there are additional tax drawbacks, which can be discussed.
+The most likely would be to give money (you can't be joint on the account) but have a way to keep an eye on it..

 4. Gift of Home with Retained "Life Use" or other right retained by deed.
 A popular choice is a gift of the home while retaining a life use or a more limited "right of occupancy" on the deed.
 The disadvantage is that the home is an asset that the healthier spouse can keep anyway if one spouse requires care, so it seems a shame to complicate matters by a gift; this is more often done by a widow or widower, or a single person.
 There are some other disadvantages in the event that the house is sold during your lifetimes; you can lose the benefit of the exclusion on capital gains from sale of a personal residence, among other things.
 One way to resolve this is by giving the remainder to a trust (as described above), rather than the children.
 Sometimes you can retain the powers discussed above in the deed itself.